Bishop-Laboratory/RA-Eval/README.md

 2. Harvard training on RNA-Seq (with DESeq2): [link](https://wiki.harvard.edu/confluence/display/hbctraining/DGE+workshop)
 3. Griffith Lab Training on DESeq2: [link](https://genviz.org/course/#module-04-expression)

-If there are any instructions which are confusing or any questions / clarifications you want to raise, please just reach out to Henry and he will assist you.
+If there are any instructions which are confusing or any questions / clarifications you want to raise, please just reach out to Henry and he will assist you. **Asking for help is always encouraged and will not hurt your standing.**